-25% Off The Best Summer Dresses From Staud To Madewell & More
+Ganni, Free People, & More Are Up To 70% Off At Verishop

-Our obsession with hunting down the best summer dresses cannot be vanquished.
+Our obsession with hunting down the best summer styles cannot be vanquished.
 Our latest virtual haunt for scratching that fun-and-fancy-frock itch?
-Verishop — aka the trusted online marketplace selling such reader-beloved labels as Staud, Madewell, Ganni, and beyond.
-The purveyor of hidden dress gems just announced that a selection of its full-price fashion stock will be 25% off through June 23 with free shipping and returns on orders of $35+ — just pop in promo code BIRTHDAY at checkout.
+Verishop — aka the trusted online marketplace selling such reader-beloved labels as Free People, Madewell, Girlfriend Collective, and beyond.
+The purveyor of hidden dress gems just announced that a selection of its full-price fashion stock will be up to 70% off for a limited time only with free shipping and returns on orders of $35+ — no promo code required.

-Although Verishop is already slaying what its co-founder Imran Khan describes as a "curated-for-you feeling of your local store," we made the breezy shopping experience even breezier by plucking out our favorite summer dress deals from top brands (trust us, it was tough to narrow it down).
-Keep clicking to take your pick of the most swoon-worthy styles from its 25%-off selection before the stock starts to dwindle.
+Although Verishop is already slaying what its co-founder Imran Khan describes as a "curated-for-you feeling of your local store," we made the breezy shopping experience even breezier by plucking out our favorite summer style deals from top brands (trust us, it was tough to narrow it down).
+Keep clicking to take your pick of the most swoon-worthy styles from its up to 70%-off selection before the stock starts to dwindle.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.